 Click here to access more than 20 educational facilities featured and/or submitted to the OECD Compendium of Exemplary Educational Facilities, in addition to guidelines, policy and research documents and other relevant information on New Zealand.

-- September 2013: Following the recommendations of the Beca Review of Frameworks for School Property Management (see http://www.minedu.govt.nz/propertyupdate), Education Minister Hekia Parata and Associate Education Minister Nikki Kaye announced a plan to transform the way school property is delivered to better support 21st Century learning environments and improved outcomes for students.
-The Ministry has created a fund of $300 million over six years to assist approximately 30 schools to deliver essential infrastructure and modernise their facilities.
+- September 2013: Minister of Education Hekia Parata and Associate Minister of Education Nikki Kaye announced a plan to transform the way school property is delivered to better support 21st Century learning environments and improved outcomes for students.
+The Ministry has created a fund of NZD 300m to assist approximately 30 schools to deliver essential infrastructure and modernise their facilities over 6 years.
 See article.

-- The Ministry is also managing a major programme of work anticipated to cost in the vicinity of NZD 1 billion to reinstate the Christchurch schools network after the widespread damage and disruption suffered during the major earthquake of 2011.
+- The Ministry is managing a major programme of work to repair and renew the Greater Christchurch schools network after the widespread damage and disruption suffered during the major earthquakes in 2010 and 2011.
+A total of $1.137b is being invested into the programme over 10 years.

 Why join the Group of National Experts on Effective Learning Environments (GNE)?
 The New Zealand Ministry of Education says:

-"We have valued our engagement with the CELE, and through that organisation, with other public sector educational infrastructure management agencies.
-The opportunities to access examples of best practice in facility design, provision of capacity, management and procurement has enabled us to leverage off a substantial body of experience and research to the benefit of New Zealand education as a whole.
+"We value our engagement with the GNE, and with our counterparts in other countries.
+It is extremely valuable to us to have the opportunity to access examples of best practice in facility design, provision of capacity, management and procurement.
+This information enables us to leverage off a substantial body of experience and research to the benefit of New Zealand education as a whole.”

 Join the GNE now!